 Simple English definitions for legal terms

-Read a random definition: chief executive
+Read a random definition: percentage-of-completion method

 The Anti-Assignment Act is a law that says you can't give or sell your right to get money from the United States government to someone else.